luo-anthony/DeveloperGPT/README.md

 #### OpenAI GPT
 You can monitor your OpenAI API usage here: https://platform.openai.com/account/usage.
 Based on preliminary testing, using DeveloperGPT with GPT3.5 should cost less than 10 cents per day with regular usage.
 Using GPT4 is not recommended as GPT3.5 is much more cost-effective and achieves a very high accuracy for most commands.

-#### Hugging-Face Open-Source LLMs
+#### Hugging Face Hosted Open LLMs
-As of December 2023, using Hugging Face LLMs does not require a token and is free but rate limited.
-To avoid rate limit, you can set a token using the instructions above.
+As of April 2024, using Hugging Face Inference API hosted LLMs is free but rate limited.
+See https://huggingface.co/docs/api-inference/index for more details.

 ## Contributing
 Read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Credit
-- Thanks to Hugging Face and the NLP/LLM community for open-source LLMs, tools, quantization, and other resources!
+- Thanks to Hugging Face and the NLP/LLM community for open-source LLMs, generous free hosted inference API, tools, quantization, and other resources!
+- Thanks to Google for the generous Gemini Pro API free tier.
 - This project uses the Python project template from https://github.com/rochacbruno/python-project-template